keygenqt/Vertica/README.md

 Using the ActiveRecord
 ----------------------

-The following is an example model called `Customer`:
+The following is an example model called `Admins`:

 ```php
 namespace app\models;